crukci-bioinformatics/mga2/README.md

 adaptersFasta         | ${projectDir}/resources/adapters.fa | FASTA file containing adapter sequences
 outputDir             | ${launchDir}    | Directory to which output files are written outputPrefix          |                 | Prefix for output file names

+Note that `${projectDir}` and `${launchDir}` are Nextflow variables that correspond to the MGA installation directory and the directory in which MGA is run respectively.

 ---